 In most cases, the most effective strategy is to replace existing financing with an asset-based loan.
 These lines can be structured to finance specific assets and offer the most flexibility.

 Companies that work with commercial or government clients can also finance their accounts receivable.
-This can provide a revolving line of financing to improve your cash position.
+This strategy can provide a revolving line of financing to improve your cash position.

 ii) Accounts receivable factoring